John van Hengel: Early years

 John van Hengel was born in Waupun, Wisconsin.
 Of Dutch ancestry, he was the son of a nurse and the town pharmacist.
 He graduated from Lawrence College in Appleton, Wisconsin with a degree in Government.
 There, He was a member of Delta Tau Delta fraternity.
 John then attended graduate school at University of Wisconsin but moved to Southern California before finishing.
 Spending time as a self-described "first-rate beach bum", van Hengel moved on to study broadcasting at UCLA.

 His odd jobs included driving a beer truck in Beverly Hills, designing plastic rainwear, a sales manager for Bear Archery and a magazine publicist.

-John married a model and had two sons.
+John married his wife and had two sons.
 In 1960 his marriage ended in divorce, and he headed back to Wisconsin and went to work in a rock quarry.
 He became partially paralyzed while breaking up a bar fight.
 He was sent to Arizona for rehabilitation through the guidance of Barrows Neurological Institute.

 John regained his strength swimming laps in a YMCA swimming pool and at the age of 44 became the oldest public lifeguard in Phoenix, Arizona.